a-leks-icon/AIRAL/README.md

 ## Getting Started

-To use the scripts and functions in this repository, install Corflow: Navigate to your virtual environment, open your terminal and enter the following command:
+To use the scripts and functions in this repository, install Corflow: Open your terminal, navigate to your virtual environment and activate it, and enter the following command:

 ```shell
 pip install corflow